amoe/kernighan-ritchie-2e/NOTES.md

 Arrays are treated differently, though.
 Arrays are not copied and they are passed as an address.
 Hence, arrays function as if they were call-by-reference.

+This is actually very similar to the way that lists behave in Python.